 - VitalPatch (VitalConnect) - Small but powerful, this biosensor continuously monitors eight biological processes in real-time.

 Evolution of Medical Devices

-The market for wearable technology is expected to surpass $65 billion by 2030, according to a recent P&S Intelligence report.
+According to a recent P&S Intelligence report, the market for wearable technology is expected to surpass $65 billion by 2030.
 The growing trend in wearables will impact decisions made by insurance companies as well as health providers.
-Wearables are viewed by insurers as keys to lowering medical costs while boosting patient satisfaction.
-They also represent less trips to the hospital due to monitoring that influences better health decisions.
+Insurers view wearables as keys to lowering medical costs while boosting patient satisfaction.
+They also represent fewer trips to the hospital due to monitoring that influences better health decisions.

 There are a multitude of reasons for patients to use wearables.
-For example, as nearly 70 percent of Americans is overweight or obese, wearing a device that tracks weight on a daily basis allows individuals to have more top-of-mind awareness of their physical fitness needs.
+For example, as nearly 70 percent of Americans are overweight or obese, wearing a device that tracks weight daily allows individuals to have more top-of-mind awareness of their physical fitness needs.
 Wearables can also track how far you've walked in one day, which is useful information for monitoring an exercise program.

-Additionally, the use of wearables allows patients to conduct self-diagnosis and, where possible, self-treatment, cutting healthcare costs.
+Furthermore, wearables allow patients to conduct self-diagnosis and, where possible, self-treatment, which can significantly cut healthcare costs.
 The devices will play a vital role in managing preventable and chronic illnesses.
-Machine learning will contribute to this advancement, drawing from enormous amounts of historical data for analysis that gives doctors deeper insights.
-You can expect wearables to continue getting smaller and less obtrusive.
+Machine learning will contribute to this advancement, drawing from enormous historical data sets that give doctors deeper insights.
+As time progresses, wearables will continue to get smaller and less obtrusive.